-For students (except Pre-Seminarians) who have had two units of Latin in high school or one year in college.
+For students who have had two units of Latin in high school.
 A thorough review of the grammar will accompany the reading of selections from various Latin authors.

-INTERMEDIATE LATIN 202.
+- 202. INTERMEDIATE LATIN Three hours

 Continuation of 201.
-Three hours

-- Three hours INTERMEDIATE LATIN FOR PRE-SEMINARIANS For Pre-Seminary students who have had two units of Latin in high school.
-By the end of the second semester this course will parallel closely the content and level of 308. - Three hours INTERMEDIATE LATIN FOR PRE-SEMINARIANS Continuation of 201A. - CICERO'S PHILOSOPHICAL ESSAYS Three hours 301.
-Reading of one or more of the following: De Amicitia, De Senectute, Tusculanae Disputationes. - Three hours READINGS IN LATIN PROSE AND POETRY 302.
-Selections drawn from the following Roman writers: Catullus, Cicero, Horace, Livy, Lucretius, Martial, Ovid, Pliny the Younger, Propertius, Tibullus and Vergil. - SELECTIONS FROM LACTANTIUS' DIVINAE INSTITUTIONS 307.
-Three Hours Review of grammar.
-Reading of selected portions of the Institutiones. - READINGS IN THE CHURCH FATHERS 308.
-Continuation of 307.
+- 301. CICERO'S PHILOSOPHICAL ESSAYS

+Reading of one or more of the following: De Amicitia, De Senectute, Tusculanae Disputationes. - 302.
+READINGS IN LATIN PROSE AND POETRY

+Selections drawn from the following Roman writers: Catullus, Cicero, Horace, Livy, Lucretius, Martial, Ovid, Pliny the Younger, Propertius, Tibullus and Vergil. - 307.
+READINGS IN THE CHURCH FATHERS

-- 312. ROMAN HISTORY
+Selections drawn from the writings of Tertullian, Minucius, Felix, Cyprian, Lactantius, Ambrose, St. Jerome and St. Augustine. - 308.
+READINGS IN THE CHURCH FATHERS Three hours Continuation of 307. - Three hours

-The history of Rome from the foundation of the city to A. D. 565, the death of Justinian.
-The emphasis falls on the development of the constitution and its effect upon, and how in turn it was affected by the expansion of Rome over the Mediterranean.
-Economic, social and literary history studied in its relation to the political. - 321.
-ROMAN CULTURE
+The history of Rome from the foundation of the city to A. D.

+476. The emphasis falls on the development of the constitution and its effect upon, and how in turn it was affected by the expansion of Rome over the Mediterranean.
+Economic, social and literary history studied in its relation to the political. - ROMAN CULTURE through the Brethren of the Common Life.
+The Renaissance spirit.

 Requires no knowledge of the Latin language.
 The emphasis falls on the development of the constitution, the growth of private law, and the status of education, religion, and philosophy in the Roman world.
-Not offered in 1952-1953. - 322.
-LATIN LITERATURE IN ENGLISH
+Not offered 1950-1951.

-No knowledge of Latin is required.
+322. LATIN LITERATURE IN ENGLISH Three hours No knowledge of Latin is required.
 The masterpieces of Latin literature are presented through the medium of English translations.
 Some attention is given to the influence which Latin writers have had upon the literatures of subsequent ages.
-Not offered in 1952-1953. - 327.
-LATIN GRAMMAR AND WRITING
+Not offered in 1950-1951.

-In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.
+327. LATIN GRAMMAR AND WRITING In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.